Arctic

 Where can I find information about the Arctic region?

-Entry last updated: 14/11/24
+Entry last updated: 10/03/26

 Introduction

-Arctic region
+WWF Arctic

 Britannica School Middle

-• Search for 'arctic region'.
+• Search for 'Arctic region'.

 • Select the article Arctic regions to read about the location, land, climate and what permafrost means to this region.

-Tips: To get to the EPIC resources you will need a password from your school librarian first.
-Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
-Some EPIC databases may also be available through your public library.
+Tips: To use the EPIC resources you will need a password from your school librarian.
+Or you can chat with one of our AnyQuestions librarians.
+Your public library may have some EPIC databases too.

 The Canadian Encyclopedia